alexisbcook/faceswap/README.md

-This folder contains amendments to the code that accompanie the [Switching Eds blog post](http://matthewearl.github.io/2015/07/28/switching-eds-with-python/).
+This the code that accompanies the [Switching Eds blog post](http://matthewearl.github.io/2015/07/28/switching-eds-with-python/).

 The original script from the post is run like so: